talpor/react-context-manager-cli/README.md

 ## We use Prettier!

-If the project has a **.prettierrc** file in the root directory, **react-context-manager-cli** would use these options to format all the generated files.
+If the project has a **.prettierrc** file or **.prettierrc.js** file in the root directory, **react-context-manager-cli** would use these options to format all the generated files.
 If you don't have prettier installed the package would use these settings to format the files:
 ```
 {
     singleQuote: true,